Showing posts with label Salem. Show all posts

 02nd June 2019.

-This visit to this place was a part of Ahimsa walk organized by the Tamil Jains.
-This Ahimsa walk aims to visit ancient monuments across the country on 1st Sunday of every month and successfully completed its 66 walks without break.
-This month’s Ahimsa walk was planned to visit Aragalur where 13th Century two copper idols and a marble statue and at Thiyagadurgam hill, a Jain Yakshi is worshiped as Malaiamman along with a Tirthankara.
+This visit to this place was a part of the Ahimsa walk organised by the Tamil Jains.
+This Ahimsa walk aims to visit ancient monuments across the country on 1st Sunday of every month and successfully complete its 66 walks without a break.
+This month’s Ahimsa walk was planned to visit Aragalur, where two copper idols from the 13th century and a marble statue are located, and at Thiyagadurgam hill, a Jain Yakshi is worshipped as Malaiamman along with a Tirthankara.

 COPPER IDOLS OF TIRTHANKARA & YAKSHI AMBIKA AND MARBLE TIRTHANKARA AT ARAGALUR OF SALEM DISTRICT.

-Keeping Aragalur as capital, Vanakovaraiyan a regional king under Chozha King Kulothunga-III, ruled this area and called as Magathai mandalam.
+Keeping Aragalur as the capital, Vanakovaraiyan, a regional king under Chozha King Kulothunga-III, ruled this area and called it Magathai mandalam.
 He constructed a Shiva and a Vishnu Temple at Aragalur.
 And he encouraged Buddhists and Jains also to construct their own temples to worship.
-The Copper idols are a Tirthankara and an Yakshi Ambika are kept under safe custody of Sri Kamanatha Eswarar Temple.
-The Tirthankara is in standing samabhanga posture about 1.5 feet tall on a Lion pedestal.
+The Copper idols of a Tirthankara and a Yakshi Ambika are kept under the safe custody of Sri Kamanatha Eswarar Temple.
+The Tirthankara is in a standing samabhanga posture, about 1.5 feet tall on a Lion pedestal.

 Tirthankara